-1. Students must be enrolled or accepted for enrollment as a Regular Student working toward a degree or certificate in an Eligible Program to receive aid.
+1. Students must be enrolled as degree-seeking students working toward a degree or certificate in an eligible program to receive aid.

 Only classes that count toward a degree or certificate can be used in calculating financial aid eligibility.
 Audited classes and most continuing education classes do not count toward a degree or certificate, and may not be used in calculating student eligibility for financial aid.